IanDCarroll/GoScrumYourself/README.md

 Hello!
 Thank you for stopping by my experiment, here! :smile:

-This is a markdown scrum framework. traditional scrum uses the high technology of post-it notes an a wall.
+This is a markdown scrum framework.
+Traditional scrum uses the high technology of post-it notes an a wall.
 On GitHub, markdown docs and a repo are about as close as you come to that.
+Yes, you can use trello or pivotal tracker or jira, but you can do it with post-it notes and a wall better in my estimation.

 In this case, I'm using it to develop myself as a developer who scrums.

 Meta?
 Yes.

-__For experienced Scrummers:__

-Please take a look at this, I would love feedback and suggestions.
-Has anyone else tried this?
-I'd love to hear stories!
+__Tour:__
+for daily progress: check out the Daily Scrum
+for weekly goals: check out the Sprint Goal
+for previous work accompished: check out Reviews and Product Increment
+for previous process imporvement: check out Retros
+for what else I've got planned: check out the Product Backlog
+the rest is the foundation and rules I try to adhere to.

 __For new Scrummers:__